Volkswagen Westfalia Camper: Types

 Early Volkswagen split-windshield Kombis were built between 1950 and 1967.
-Production of Volkswagen camper variants continued to 2003, and was based on the Kombi, then the Vanagon, then the LT Mk 1, then the Transporter.
+Production of Volkswagen camper variants continued until 2003 and was based on the Kombi, then the Vanagon, then the LT Mk 1, then the Transporter.
 Other coachbuilders, including Dormobile, EZ Camper, ASI/Riviera, Holdsworth, Danbury Motorcaravans, and VW Sun-Dial, also built campers based on the Transporter.

 Models

-Between 1951 and August 1958, approximately 1,000 Camper Box conversions were made by Westfalia, official builder of Volkswagen camper conversions.
+Between 1951 and August 1958, approximately 1,000 Camper Box conversions were made by Westfalia, the official builder of Volkswagen camper conversions.
 In August 1958, the SO (Sonderausführung, German for "special model") models were introduced.

 Westfalia special models included the SO-23, -33 -34, -35, -42, -44, and -45.

-Westfalia Campers were available from Volkswagen dealers worldwide and were also delivered via the Tourist Delivery Program — whereby a customer would pick up their new van in Germany, drive it in Europe, then VW would ship it to the customer's home.
+Westfalia Campers were available from Volkswagen dealers worldwide and were also delivered via the Tourist Delivery Program — whereby a customer would pick up their new van in Germany, drive it in Europe, and then VW would ship it to the customer's home.
 Many Volkswagen Campers were purchased by American servicemen and sent home in the 1950s and 1960s.

-From 1979 until 1992 Westfalia Vanagon were built, also called VW Campmobile.
+From 1979 until 1992, the Westfalia Vanagon was built, also called the Volkswagen Campmobile.